-And if you are lucky enough to have an April birthday, you can claim a diamond as your birthstone.
+And if you are lucky enough to have an April birthday (even if it lands on April Fools day), you can claim a diamond as your birthstone.
 From the Middle Ages to modern times, diamonds have a fascinating history that spans the world.

 Ancient April Birthstones

 In different cultures, a diamond was more than a birthstone.
 It was a rare gem that provided mental clarity.
 People believed diamonds possessed healing powers.
 In ancient times, people wore diamonds as protective gemstones.
 Additionally, they wore diamonds to deflect the evil eye.
 People also wore diamonds to protect against physical harm.

 The word “diamond” comes from the Greek word adamas, meaning “invincible,”–an appropriate name since diamond is the hardest natural material found on earth.

 Throughout history, diamonds have been markers of wealth.
 They were a source of inspiration for fashion.
 They were also a symbol of strength and the center of conflicts.

 Before diamonds were the modern birthstones for April birthdays, most came from India.
 Gathered from rivers and streams, diamonds were a status symbol available only to the wealthy.

 One of the oldest surviving diamond rings contains stones originating from India.
 It has a pink sapphire center stone flanked by two small diamonds.
 Even though its purpose is unknown, we know an artisan crafted it about 2,000 years before the discovery of diamonds in Brazil.

 By the 1400s, fashionable European elites wore diamond jewelry stones sourced from India.
 In the 1700s, miners sifting through gravel for gold on Brazilian riverbanks discovered diamonds.
 From then on, Brazil was the dominant source of diamonds and specialized in diamond mining for well over 100 years.